 To make a booking, contact us with details of the date you would like to attend and the workshop you would like to join and we’ll confirm arrangements for you.
 No prior cheesemaking experience is necessary – just a willingness to have fun and enjoy a hands-on experience to make your own cheeses.

-The scheduled dates for our Cheesemaking workshops for the first half of 2021 are:
+Currently scheduled dates for our Cheesemaking Workshops are:

 Soft White Cheeses

-Soft white cheeses are very popular and this Workshop will demonstrate how to make cheeses including Brie and Camembert, either to enjoy yourself or to give as a gift.
+Soft white cheeses are popular and this Workshop will provide the opportunity for you to make cheeses including Brie and Camembert, either to enjoy yourself or to give as a gift.